 All grants of equity compensation to NEOs are made by the Committee, and the Committee determines the size of long-term incentive awards in its discretion based upon a number of factors.
 The Committee's decisions regarding whether grants are made and the type and size of any grants may be based upon Company performance, performance of the executive management team, performance of an individual NEO, position held, years of service, level of experience and potential of future contribution to the Company's success, recommendations of the CEO, and the Pearl Meyer Study or any other compensation study prepared by the Committee's independent compensation consultant in the future.
-In making decisions about future grants, the Committee may also consider long-term incentive grants previously awarded to the NEOs, long-term incentive grants given to other executive officers throughout the Company's history and grant practices at comparable companies.
+In making decisions about future grants, the

+Committee may also consider long-term incentive grants previously awarded to the NEOs, long-term incentive grants given to other executive officers throughout the Company's history and grant practices at comparable companies.

-2017 Time-Based Restricted Stock Grants.
-On May 18, 2017, the Committee approved grants of time-based restricted stock as follows, effective August 1, 2017: Mr. Engquist - 25,587 shares; Ms. Magee - 9,526 shares; and Mr. Barber - 14,843 shares.
-When awarding grants to the NEOs, the Committee considered a variety of factors, as discussed above, including the performance of the executive management team and management's leadership during the macroeconomic conditions in our industry and market, which leadership substantially strengthened the Company's liquidity and balance sheet, including as a result of the Company's numerous financing transactions during 2017, as well as its other growth initiatives.
+2018 Time-Based Restricted Stock Grants.
+On May 14, 2018, the Committee approved grants of time-based restricted stock as follows, effective August 1, 2018: Mr. Engquist - 16,186 shares; Ms. Magee - 6,156 shares; and Mr. Barber - 10,016 shares.
+When awarding grants to the NEOs, the Committee considered a variety of factors, as discussed above, including the performance of the executive management team and management's leadership during the macroeconomic conditions in our industry and market.